Juan Ponce de León: Between voyages

 Three ships were purchased for his armada and after repairs and provisioning Ponce de León left Spain on 14 May 1515 with his little fleet.
 The record of his activities against the Caribs is vague.
 There was one engagement in Guadeloupe on his return to the area and possibly two or three other encounters.
 The campaign came to an abrupt end in 1516 when Ferdinand died.
 The king had been a strong supporter and Ponce de León felt it was imperative he return to Spain and defend his privileges and titles.
 He did receive assurances of support from Cardinal Francisco Jiménez de Cisneros, the regent appointed to govern Castile, but it was nearly two years before he was able to return home to Puerto Rico.

-Meanwhile, there had been at least two unauthorized voyages to "his" Florida both ending in repulsion by the native Calusa or Tequesta warriors.
+Meanwhile, there had been at least two unauthorized voyages to "his" Florida, both ending in repulsion by the native Calusa or Tequesta warriors.
 Ponce de León realized he had to act soon if he was to maintain his claim.

 Last voyage to Florida

 In early 1521, Ponce de León organized a colonizing expedition consisting of some 200 men, including priests, farmers and artisans, 50 horses and other domestic animals, and farming implements carried on two ships.
 The expedition landed somewhere on the coast of southwest Florida, likely in the vicinity of Charlotte Harbor or the Caloosahatchee River, areas which Ponce de León had visited in his earlier voyage to Florida.

 Before the settlement could be established, the colonists were attacked by the Calusa, the indigenous people who dominated southern Florida and whose principal town was nearby.
-Ponce de León was mortally wounded in the skirmish when, historians believe, an arrow poisoned with the sap of the manchineel tree struck his thigh.
+Ponce de León was wounded in the skirmish when an arrow struck his thigh, and he died in the first week of July 1521, probably from an infection caused by the arrow.

 The expedition immediately abandoned the colonization attempt and sailed to Havana, Cuba, where Ponce de León soon died of his wounds.
 He was buried in Puerto Rico, in the crypt of San José Church from 1559 to 1836, when his remains were exhumed and transferred to the Cathedral of San Juan Bautista.
 Inscribed on the side panel of the altar-tomb in his mausoleum are these words in Latin: "MOLE SVB HAC FORTIS REQVIESCVNT OSSA LEONIS OVI VICIT FACTIS NOMINA MAGNA SVIS" ("Under this structure rest the bones of a lion, more for his great deeds than for his name").